mtb24/RangerDanger-Client/README.md

 # RangerDanger

-A mobile apps using Cordova, AngularJS, Socket.io, and the [Ionic Framework](http://http://ionicframework.com/) on the client, and Node, Sails.js, and MongoDB on Heroku for the backend.
+A mobile app using Cordova, AngularJS, Socket.io, and the [Ionic Framework](http://http://ionicframework.com/) on the client, and Node, Sails.js, and MongoDB on Heroku for the backend.

 This app is for:
     - geotagging a location